CBIIT/bento-mdf/python/docs/mdf.md

   case, with underscores replacing any spaces ("snakecase");

 A graph model can be expressed in a single YAML file, or multiple YAML files.
-[Compliant](../../spec/README.md) drivers will merge the data structures are merged, so that, for example, nodes and relationships can be described in one file, and property definitions can be provided in a separate file.
+[Compliant](../../spec/README.md) drivers will merge the data structures, so that, for example, nodes and relationships can be described in one file, and property definitions can be provided in a separate file.